PFENet++: Boosting Few-shot Semantic Segmentation with the Noise-filtered Context-aware Prior Mask: Experiments

 Experiments in Table~\ref{tab:ablation_study} show that, compared to the results of NSM+CAPM, both PPM and ASPP fall short of the generalization ability to unseen categories, because CAPM as well as the origin prior mask transform the high-level semantic information into the class-insensitive formats, \ie, prior masks whose values range from 0 to 1, to avoid the over-fitting issue.
 However, PPM and ASPP directly apply parameterized modules that are prone to overly rely on the high-level features to yield high-quality prior masks on base classes during training, leading to a rather inferior performance on novel classes.

+Different from ASPP and PPM, the key component of PGNet~\cite{Zhang_2019_ICCV}, i.e., GAU, aims at establishing regional correlations between query-support features specifically, so it applies several average pooling to the features followed by independent Graph Attention Units (GAU) to between the query and support individual elements at different levels.
+Though GAU is found beneficial in enhancing the middle-level features, two issues may inhibit the application to enhance the prior mask obtained from the high-level features: 1) Average pooling loses essential local information contained in the query features; 2) GAU directly projects the query and support features, thus it leads to over-fitting issues as ASPP and PPM.

+Concretely, inherently different from the multi-scale schemes achieved by different average pooling sizes in GAU, the proposed CAPM models query-support correlations more meticulously by measuring the inter-patch similarities, keeping the local hints intact within the patches.
+Compared to the average pooling operations used by GAU for establishing the compressed regional correlations, patch-wise correlation adopted by CAPM retains local details better and thus it is more effective in revealing extra useful cues in different regions.
+On the other hand, dense attention modules are directly applied to query and support features in GAU, so it is more likely to overfit the witnessed base classes.
+While, the proposed CAPM is with no learnable parameters and NSM only takes the class-agnostic statistics regarding the spatial responses as the input so as to ameliorate the over-fitting issue.

+As the results shown in Table~\ref{tab:ablation_study} where we incorporate GAU to enhance the query features before yielding the prior mask, GAU is not helpful in enhancing the prior mask.
+Also, in Figure~\ref{fig:pgnet}, the visualizations yielded by (b) are more prone to high-light the objects belonging to the base classes in the background.

 \pamiparagraph{Middle-level features can be also leveraged for prior generation.} The high-level features have more semantic cues while the middle-level ones encode more spatial details, thus the latter could be further leveraged to supplement the prior masks yielded by the high-level features.
 Due to the lack of an effective noise suppression mechanism, as shown in Exp.~\bignum{1} and Exp.~\bignum{2} in Table~\ref{tab:middle_and_high}, directly applying the prior masks yielded by the middle-level features is not beneficial but might potentially degrade the performance.
 Contrarily, by the virtue of the proposed NSM, the prior masks yielded by the middle-level features are also able to indicate the region of interest from a more local perspective, and the comparison between Exp.~\bignum{3} and Exp.~\bignum{4} in Table~\ref{tab:middle_and_high} manifests the improvement to the final performance.
 The visual comparison between the prior masks yielded by high- and middle-level features are shown in Fig.~\ref{fig:visual_compare_prior} (c)-(d).
+Exp.~\bignum{5} proves the necessity of the high-level features by comparing it with Exp.~\bignum{3} and Exp.~\bignum{4}.
+Also, the results can tell that the considerable improvement of PFENet++ from 1 to 5-shot mainly comes from the better use of the high-level features by comparing Exps.~\bignum{3}-\bignum{5}.

 \pamiparagraph{Design options for higher efficiency. } The multi-patch regional matching involves extra computation, causing lower efficiency.
 Table~\ref{tab:efficient_choice} shows the effects of different structural options for achieving an efficient design, in terms of performance, speed and the number of learnable parameters.